-Except where otherwise expressly stated in these booking conditions, we regret we cannot accept liability where the performance or prompt performance of our obligations under our contract with you is prevented or affected or you otherwise suffer any damage, loss or expense of any nature as a result of “force majeure”.
-In these booking conditions, “force majeure” means any event which we or the supplier of the service(s) in question could not, even with all due care, foresee or avoid.
-Such events may include actual or threatened war, riot, civil strife, terrorist activity, industrial dispute, natural or nuclear disaster, adverse weather conditions, fire, closure, restriction or congestion of airspace, airports and ports and all other events outside our control.
-Force majeure also includes the UK Foreign Office advising against all travel or all but essential travel to any country, region or destination.
+Except where otherwise expressly stated in these booking conditions, we regret we cannot accept liability where the performance or prompt performance of our obligations under our contract with you is prevented or affected or you otherwise suffer any damage, loss or expense of any nature as a result of unavoidable and extraordinary circumstances .
+In these booking conditions, unavoidable and extraordinary circumstances means a situation which is beyond our control, the consequences of which could not have been avoided even if all reasonable measures had been taken.
+Such situations may include actual or threatened war, riot, civil strife, terrorist activity, industrial dispute, natural or nuclear disaster, adverse weather conditions, fire, closure, restriction or congestion of airspace, airports and ports and all other events outside our control.
+Unavoidable and extraordinary circumstances also include the UK Foreign Office advising against all travel or all but essential travel to any country, region or destination.

-(2) We will not be responsible for any injury, illness, death, loss (for example loss of enjoyment), damage, expense, cost or other sum or claim of any description whatsoever which results from any of the following:
+(2) We will not be responsible for any injury, illness, death, loss (for example loss of enjoyment or loss of possessions), damage, expense, cost or other sum or claim of any description whatsoever which results from any of the following:

 - the act(s) and/or omission(s) of a third party not connected with the provision of your tour and which were unforeseeable or unavoidable or

-- “force majeure” as defined in clause 6 above
+- unavoidable and extraordinary circumstances as defined in clause 6 above

 (3) Please note, we cannot accept responsibility for any services which do not form part of our contract.
 This includes, for example, any additional services or facilities which a hotel or any other supplier agrees to provide for you where the services or facilities are not advertised by us and we have not agreed to arrange them as part of our contract and any excursion you purchase locally.
 In addition, regardless of any wording used by us on our website, in any advertising material or elsewhere, we only promise to use reasonable skill and care as set out above and we do not have any greater or different liability to you.

-(4) The promises we make to you about the services we have agreed to provide or arrange as part of our contract - and the laws and regulations of the country in which your claim or complaint occurred - will be used as the basis for deciding whether the services in question had been properly provided.
+(4) The promises we make to you about the services we have agreed to provide or arrange as part of our contract and the laws and applicable standards of the country in which your claim or complaint occurred, will be used as the basis for deciding whether the services in question had been properly provided.

-If the particular services which gave rise to the claim or complaint complied with local laws and regulations applicable to those services at the time, the services will be treated as having been properly provided.
-This will be the case even if the services did not comply with the laws and regulations of the UK which would have applied had those services been provided in the UK.
+If the particular services which gave rise to the claim or complaint complied with the applicable local laws and standards, the services will be treated as having been properly provided.
+This will be the case even if the services did not comply with the laws and standards of the UK which would have applied had those services been provided in the UK.
 The exception to this is where the claim or complaint concerns the absence of a safety feature which might lead a reasonable tour participant to refuse to take the tour in question.
 Please note, however, our obligation is to exercise reasonable skill and care as referred to in clause 7(1).
-We do not make any representation or commitment that all services will comply with applicable local laws and regulations and failure to comply does not automatically mean we have not exercised reasonable skill and care.
+We do not make any representation or commitment that all services will comply with applicable local laws and standards and failure to comply does not automatically mean we have not exercised reasonable skill and care.

-(7) Please note, we cannot accept any liability for any damage, loss, expense or other sum(s) of any description which firstly on the basis of the information given to us by you concerning your booking prior to our accepting it, we could not have foreseen you would suffer or incur if we breached our contract with you or which secondly did not result from any breach of contract or other fault by ourselves or our employees or, where we are responsible for them, our suppliers or (c) relate to any business (including without limitation, loss of self employed earnings.
+(7) Please note, we cannot accept any liability for any damage, loss, expense or other sum(s) of any description which (a) on the basis of the information given to us by you concerning your booking prior to our accepting it, we could not have foreseen you would suffer or incur if we breached our contract with you or (b) did not result from any breach of contract or other fault by ourselves or our employees or, where we are responsible for them, our suppliers or (c) relate to any business (including without limitation, loss of self employed earnings.

-(9) Many of the services which make up your tour are provided by independent suppliers.
+(8) Many of the services which make up your tour are provided by independent suppliers.
 Those suppliers provide these services in accordance with their own terms and conditions.
-Some of these terms and conditions may limit or exclude the supplier’s liability to you, usually in accordance with applicable international conventions (see clause 7(6)).
-Copies of the relevant parts of these terms and conditions and of the international conventions are available on request from ourselves or the supplier concerned.
+Some of these terms and conditions may limit or exclude the supplier’s liability to you, usually in accordance with applicable international conventions or regulations.